pitosalas/cleancont/output/2004-05-07-the-8220dark8221-side-of-linkedin.md

 ---
 title: "The “dark” side of LinkedIn"
-subtitle: "Well, not really dark: This is in reference to [Shel Isreal’s recent bit about LinkedIn.](http://see..."
+subtitle: "Well, not really dark: This is in reference to Shel Isreal’s recent bit about LinkedIn."
 category: "298"
 tags: []
 date: "2004-05-07"